streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 ### Step 2a: Configure your node with streamr-broker-init
 -   Run `streamr-broker-init` to generate a configuration file using a step-by-step wizard.
 Answer the questions by using arrow keys and ‘enter’ to navigate.
 -   Generate or Import Ethereum private key: Generate one unless you have one you want to use with the node
--   Plugins to enable: Hit enter
+-   Plugins to enable: Hit enter (do not select/enable any additional plugins)
 -   Path to store the configuration: Press 'enter' to use the default path

-Towards the end, the wizard asks if you would like it to display your Ethereum private key.
+The wizard asks if you would like it to display your Ethereum private key.
 From here, you should copy-paste it to a safe place!
 You can also find it later in the configuration file, which is saved by default to `.streamr/config/default.json` under your home directory.

 ### Step 2b: Update the node config file
 Replace the node config file (typically located at `.streamr/config/default.json`) contents with the Mumbai environment [testnet config](https://docs.streamr.network/guides/become-an-operator/#mumbai-testing-environment-node-config) using a text editor.
 If you previously generated a node signing key then you can keep using that `privateKey` but the file schema must match what's in the [testnet config](https://docs.streamr.network/guides/become-an-operator/#mumbai-testing-environment-node-config).

-If you're running a node to become an Operator, then you could now jump to [Step 3 of becoming an Operator](https://docs.streamr.network/guides/become-an-operator/#step-3-pair-your-node-with-your-operator-contract) to add your Operator contract address into the node config before starting your node.

 ### Step 3: Start the Streamr node
+If you're running a node to become an Operator, then you should first perform the [Step 3 of becoming an Operator](https://docs.streamr.network/guides/become-an-operator/#step-3-pair-your-node-with-your-operator-contract) to add your Operator contract address into the node config before starting your node.

 -   Run `streamr-broker` to start the node!
 You should start to see logging similar to this:

 ```